carlobagnoli/pranomer/taskell.md

 - Add a tab bar
 - Create a separate "Done Pile"/"Done List"
     > When a task is done, and has been so for a while, it shouldn't waste space in the done list, hence, we should separate the done tasks in a similar way to the Backlog.
+- Add a file for persistent memory for the done pile
+- Add a file for persistent memory for the backlog list
+- Refactor the persistent memory to a folder instead than a file
+- Add a way to move a list